BackIsBachus/solar-theme-ghost/README.md

 - Improve stylesheet.
 Images in the mobile broswer will display well.
 - Using `background-image` instead of `<img />` tag.
 More flexible.
-- Fix for Ghost 1.0 Compatibility
+- Fix for Ghost 1.0 Compatibility (for theme version 2.x)
+- Fix for Ghost 2.0 Compatibility (for theme version 3.x)

 Features